ZetaTwo/zetatwocom/_posts/math/2015-05-18-random-number-generators.md

 Regardless, who settles for just fine?
 That's right, not you.
 So what is the problem with these methods?

 For the first method imagine for a moment that RAND_MAX is for example 255.
 In reality it is hopefully not, but the idea still holds.
-Let's also say we are generating a number in {% latex %}[1,100]{% endlatex %}.
+Let's also say we are generating a number in {% katex %}[1,100]{% endkatex %}.
 Now we have a problem, the rand() function has 256 different outcomes which we want to assign to 100 different outcomes.
 This is simply not possible.
-All numbers {% latex %}[1,100]{% endlatex %} will have at least two outcomes assigned to them, namely i and i+100.
+All numbers {% katex %}[1,100]{% endkatex %} will have at least two outcomes assigned to them, namely i and i+100.
 However, the first 56 numbers will have another outcome assigned to them from the remaining 56 outcomes of rand().
 This means that for example the number 5 will be 50% more likely to occur than 73.
 This also means that the average of a series of outcomes of this method will be significantly less than 50 which is what you would expect.